icapps/coding-guidelines/iOS/Swift/README.md

 }
 ```

-* There should be exactly one blank line between methods to aid in visual clarity and organization.
+* There should be exactly one blank line between methods to aid in visual clarity and organisation.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

 ## Comments
 When they are needed, use comments to explain **why** a particular piece of code does something.
 Comments must be kept up-to-date or deleted.

 Avoid block comments inline with code, as the code should be as self-documenting as possible.
 When you put a comment inside a function this is an indication you could make it a function.
 Like so: